Jameshzc/python-study/README.md

 # python-study
-Some examples made for python learning purpose.
+Some examples about python made for learning purpose.